 To convert CBD oil into Delta-8, an isomerization process is utilized.
 This converts CBD to its isomers, but with a different chemical formula.
 The molecules formed, thus, may possess psychoactive properties.

 What The Delta-8 Producers Proclaim?

-Delta-8 THC is touted to be a powerful cannabinoid that has a lot to offer.
+People tout Delta-8 THC as a powerful cannabinoid with a lot to offer.
 The high delivered by Delta-8 is perceived as less bumpy and more pleasant compared to Delta-9.
 Most research surrounding Delta-8 vouch for its innumerable benefits and great potency.
 Various reviewers have published reports based on personal experiences along with the effects of its daily use.